How to get your tax documents in order prior to tax time

 4. Decide how you will file

 Once you’re ready to file your taxes, you have the choice to do so electronically, or mail in paper forms.
-Last year, 81.3% of U.S. residents filed their taxes electronically.
-However, a recent NerdWallet study found that millennial taxpayers (aged 18-34) are more likely to use the paper option – 17% versus 8% of those who are 35 or older.
+Last year, nearly 78% of U.S. residents filed their taxes electronically.

 If you prefer a paper option, know that you’ll need to download the forms from the IRS website.
 Thanks to the popularity of electronic filing, the U.S. no longer mails paper tax forms automatically.